jansanchez/gulp-email/README.md

         };

     gulp.task('email', function () {
-        return gulp.src(['./demo/html/no-matter.html'])
+        return gulp.src(['./demo/no-matter.html'])
             .pipe(email(options));
     });
 ```

-For these examples I am using the api mailgun.com(I recommend).
+For these examples I am using the API of mailgun.com(I recommend).
+In this first release only supports [mailgun API](http://documentation.mailgun.com/api-sending.html#sending "mailgun API") and is more than enough.

 [npm-url]: https://www.npmjs.org/package/gulp-email